 Dalager NA, Kang HK, Mahan CM.
 Cancer mortality among the highest exposed US atmospheric nuclear test participants.
 J Occup Eviron Med.
 2000;42:798-805.

 Muirhead CR, Bingham D, Haylock RG, et al. Follow up of mortality and incidence of cancer 1952-98 in men from the UK who participated in the UK’s atmospheric nuclear weapon tests and experimental programmes.
 Occup Environ Med.
 2003;60:165-172.

-US Department of Justice Radiation Exposure Compensation Program.
-About the Program.
-2009.
-Accessed at www.justice.gov/civil/torts/const/reca/about.htm on April 6, 2010.
+US Department of Justice.
+Radiation Exposure Compensation Act (RECA).
+Accessed at www.justice.gov/civil/common/reca.html on January 14, 2014.

 Watanabe KK, Kang HK, Dalager NA.
 Cancer mortality risk among military participants of a 1958 atmospheric nuclear weapons test.
 Am J Public Health.
 1995;85:523-527.

 Last Revised: 04/07/2014